Great Tibet Tour Logo GREAT TIBET TOUR ®

 However, if you are a journalist, diplomat, or government official, your application for Tibet Travel Permit will be handled by the Tibet Foreign Affairs Office.
 In other words, all the Tibet Travel agencies can't handle the permit for you.

 On the other hand, if you are an Indian passport holder who wants to visit Mt.
-Kailash, you can secure your Tibet Travel Permit with the help of an Indian or Nepali agency from the Pilgrim Center or Foreign Affairs Office.
+Kailash, you can secure your Tibet Travel Permit with the help of the Pilgrim Center or Foreign Affairs Office.

 China Group Visa

-Another necessary document is China Group Visa.
-From Kathmandu to Tibet, you don't need China Visa but a China Group Visa.
-Upon arrival at Kathmandu, you can apply for a China Group Visa at the People's Republic of China's Consulate by taking your invitation letter, passport, 2 passport-sized photos with a white background and the China Group Visa cost.
+Another necessary document is the China Group Visa.
+From Nepal to Tibet, you don't need a China Visa but a China Group Visa.
+Upon arrival at Kathmandu, you can apply for a China Group Visa at the People's Republic of China's Consulate by taking your invitation letter, passport, 2 passport-sized photos with a white background and the visa cost.
 Or you can entrust your travel agency to process it for you by spending USD20 as the service fee.
 The processing of this visa usually takes around 3 working days.
 Hence, you should leave at least 3 days in Kathmandu before your scheduled tour of Tibet.
+Please note, from May 2023, China Group Visa only issued per 4 participants.

 There are three requirements to qualify for a group visa.

-- There should be a minimum of three persons in your group.
+• There should be a minimum of four persons in your group.

-- Your group should enter and leave Tibet at the same time through the same entry point and exit point.
+• All your group members should enter and leave Tibet at the same time through the same entry point and exit point.

-Nota Bene: We suggest you leave 4 ~5 working days in Kathmandu as the Chinese Embassy only accepts visa applications between 10 am to 12 pm on Mon/Wed/Fri.
-If you want to get your China Group Visa in 3 days, you need to submit it between 10 am and 12 pm in the morning of Monday or Wednesday, therefore you can get your China Group Visa at 5 pm on Wed/Fri.
+Nota Bene: We suggest you leave more than 3 working days in Kathmandu as the Chinese Embassy only accepts visa applications between 10 am to 12 pm on workdays.
+If you want to get your China Group Visa in 3 days, you need to submit it between 10 am and 12 pm in the morning of Mon till Wed, you can get your China Group Visa at 5 pm on Wed till Fri.
 Please contact our travel consultants for professional advice.

 Conclusion